-- 28. Progress has been made since its last meeting in all fields of Better Regulation and all institutions and Member States are urged to implement their respective commitments as set out in the 2003 Inter-Institutional Agreement on Better Law Making.
+31. Progress has been made since its last meeting in all fields of Better Regulation and all institutions and Member States are urged to implement their respective commitments as set out in the 2003 Inter-Institutional Agreement on Better Lawmaking.
 The European Council calls on the Member States to take initiatives at national level, including through their national reform programmes, in order to reduce administrative burdens on enterprises.
 It invites the Commission to report on the progress made at national and Community levels by early 2007.
 The Spring European Council should draw conclusions on further steps to be taken.
-Priority should be given to reducing unnecessary administrative burdens, which pose a significant barrier to a more innovative and knowledge-intensive economy.
-In this context, the European Council looks forward to an announcement of ambitious, measurable reduction targets by early 2007, in time for the Spring European Council. - 29.
-The European Council welcomes the further embedding of the use of impact assessments in decision-making in the work of all institutions as a crucial element in the legislative process.
-The European Council also welcomes the implementation of the Commission's programme to simplify existing legislation, looks forward to receiving a report from the Commission in the second half of 2006, and requests that relevant Council formations give priority to specific simplification proposals.
-It stresses the importance of extending the simplification programme to all relevant branches of the European economy.
-The European Council also takes note of the successful conclusion of the Commission's 2005 screening exercise and invites the Commission to continue to screen pending proposals.
+Priority should be given to reducing unnecessary administrative burdens, which pose a significant barrier to a more innovative and knowledge-intensive economy and are particularly detrimental to SMEs.
+In this context and as a first step, the European Council looks forward to ambitious, measurable reduction targets in selected areas to be set by early 2007, in time for the Spring European Council.

+32. The European Council welcomes

+- the further embedding of the use of global integrated impact assessments in decision-making in the work of all institutions as a crucial element in the policy-making process; - the implementation of the Commission's programme to simplify existing legislation.
+It looks forward to receiving a Commission report on implementation in the second half of 2006 and requests that relevant Council formations give priority to specific simplification proposals.
+It also stresses the importance of extending the simplification programme to all relevant branches of the European economy; - the successful conclusion of the Commission's 2005 screening exercise and invites the Commission to continue to screen pending proposals.